aerosol/wb/doc-food/docs/installation.md

 ## Generate for the internets

-If you wish to deploy your site, you need to provide `wb gen` with a third argument - `domain`, so all the links will be prefixed with it.
+If you wish to deploy your site, you need to provide `wb gen` with a third argument - `domain` that will designate the deployment target URL.
+All the links `wb` generates will be prefixed with it.

 ```
 $ wb gen my-wiki /tmp/my-wiki-prod https://example.com/my-wiki